gromitsun/timbir-python/3D_Recon_Launcher_for_Real_Data/README.txt

 --view_subsmpl_fact : The value by which to subset the reconstruction.
 Can help speed up the code.
 A number like 2 means take every other view, 3 means take every 3rd view and so on.

 --recon_x_width : The number of pixels in a subsampled version of the data.
 If the total number of pixels is 2500 and this number is set to 1024 the acquired data is subsampled to "1024" for each row of the detector.
-Strongly recommended while getting a feel for the code.
+Strongly recommended while getting familiar with the code.

 --smoothness : The MBIR smoothness parameter .
 Internally a value is computed and then adjusted using this user input.
 A value of 1 means the code uses the internal value.
 2 means a more smooth reconstruction.
 1/2 means a less smooth reconstruction.
 Needs to be adjusted for the best recon.